 Types of Gradient Descent

-There are three popular types of gradient descent that mainly differ in the amount of data they use:
+There are three popular types of gradient descent that mainly differ in the amount of data they use — batch, stochastic and mini-batch.

 Batch Gradient Descent

-Batch gradient descent, also called vanilla gradient descent, calculates the error for each example within the training dataset, but only after all training examples have been evaluated does the model get updated.
-This whole process is like a cycle and it’s called a training epoch.
+Batch gradient descent, also called vanilla gradient descent, calculates the error for each example within the training dataset, but it only gets updated after all training examples have been evaluated.
+This process is like a cycle and called a training epoch.

-Some advantages of batch gradient descent are its computational efficiency: it produces a stable error gradient and a stable convergence.
-Some disadvantages are that the stable error gradient can sometimes result in a state of convergence that isn’t the best the model can achieve.
+An advantage of batch gradient descent is its computational efficiency: it produces a stable error gradient and a stable convergence.
+But the stable error gradient can sometimes result in a state of convergence that isn’t the best the model can achieve.
 It also requires the entire training dataset to be in memory and available to the algorithm.

 Stochastic Gradient Descent